 Cetus constellation is located in the northern sky.
-It is also known as the Whale.
+Also known as the Whale, it is one of the largest constellations in the sky.

-Cetus is home to the barred spiral galaxy Messier 77 and several well-known stars: Deneb Kaitos (Beta Ceti), Menkar (Alpha Ceti), Tau Ceti and the famous variable star Mira (Omicron Ceti).
+Cetus is home to the barred spiral galaxy Messier 77 and several well-known stars: Diphda (Beta Ceti), Menkar (Alpha Ceti), Tau Ceti and the famous variable star Mira (Omicron Ceti).
+It also hosts Earendel, the most distant star discovered to date.

 Cetus was commonly depicted by the Greeks as a hybrid creature.
 It had forefeet, huge jaws, and a scaly body like a giant sea serpent.
 Even though the constellation is also known as the Whale, the mythical creature in the depictions does not in fact look like a whale.